 - Robert Meredith

 Often husband and wife teams (but not always), sometimes having a team is better than a solo photographer (especially for long wedding days or large cultural weddings).
 So here are the 5 best photography teams for your wedding.

 - The Evoke Company (Matt, Casy + Holly)

 Is this list of top wedding photographers trustworthy?

-For complete transparency, I am disclosing hereby that (i) I am a wedding photographer and owner of Angus Porter Photography, and that (ii) every wedding photographer mentioned here has not paid to be here (nor will I approach them for a fee, monetary or otherwise to remain on this list).
+For complete transparency, I am disclosing hereby that (i) I am a wedding photographer and owner of Angus Porter Photography with over nine years experience in the field, and that (ii) every wedding photographer mentioned here has not paid to be here (nor will I approach them for a fee, monetary or otherwise to remain on this list).

 So why am I recommending my colleagues?